radubuzas/LineFollower/README.md

    - Turn on the robot by connecting the battery.

 2. **Start-up Sequence:**
-   - Observe the charming start-up sequence as **Jerry** prepares for its journey.
+   - Observe the beautiful start-up sequence as **Jerry** prepares for its journey.

 3. **Line Following:**
    - Place the robot on a surface with a visible dark line.